-Snoring and sleep apnea devices both work to improve your airflow and help keep your breathing regular during sleep by pushing your tongue forward and out of the way.
+Snoring and sleep apnea devices both work to try and improve your airflow and help keep your breathing regular during sleep by pushing your tongue forward and out of the way.

-This prevents you from gasping and waking frequently during the night, helping you get a better night's rest.
+This should prevent you from gasping and waking frequently during the night, helping you get a better night's rest.

-There are several types of oral sleep devices available, your dentist can help you determine the best device for your specific needs.
+There are several types of oral sleep devices available.
+Your dentist should help you determine the device for your specific needs.

-Regular visits to your dentist can also confirm that it continues to fit properly, ensuring its comfort and function.
+Regular visits to your dentist can also confirm that it continues to fit properly for comfort and function.